paulthegeek/nota_bene_angular/README.md

 ## Getting Started

 Please make sure you are running the Notes API backend before running this application.
-To run that application please look at the README which you can find here.
+To run that application please look at the README which you can find below.

 [Nona Bene API](https://github.com/paulthegeek/nota_bene)